Sell More Self-Published Books on Amazon with Endorsements, Editorial Reviews, & Reader Reviews

 Negative reviews may point to something you’ve missed or overlooked.

-Negative reviews often say far more about the person who wrote it (and their state of mind) than they do about you or your writing abilities.
-You may opt to respond politely, once, or better yet, to not respond at all.
+Negative reviews often say far more about the reviewer (and their state of mind) than they do about you or your writing abilities.
+It’s usually best to not respond at all.

 A podcast microphone sits on a desk, with a stack of books.
 The photo is used when sharing podcasts for authors about how to get blurbs and how to get book reviews.